Sunday, October 5 at 4 pm

 In honor of his feast day which takes place this week, we join with churches around the world in offering a Blessing of the Animals at 4 pm on October 6.
 Bring your dogs, cats, hamsters, ferrets, parrots, parakeets, canaries, lizards, chameleons, garden snakes and other friendly pets to this special service of blessing.

-Sunday, October 6, 4 pm in the Gesthamene Garden.
-In case of rain, the service will be held in the church.
+Sunday, October 5, 4 pm in the Gesthamene Garden.